in memory of Stuart Raleigh

 Poulenc said “the Sonate has the gravity of a string quartet,” and that the Andante third movement — inspired by his affection for Lucien Roubert, a married traveling salesman with whom he had a years long tumultuous affair — is “very spare.
 It’s piano writing without tricks, real piano writing in which each instrument converses in perfect agreement with its partner, without interrupting.”

-“Les boys” gave the sonata’s first performance in London’s Wigmore Hall in November, 1953.
-At the duo’s later behest, Poulenc wrote his final piano piece, Élégie (en accords alternés), FP 175, for two pianos, in remembrance of singer and arts patron Marie-Blanche de Polignac, niece by marriage to a formative sponsor of Poulenc’s, as well as all of French art and music of the early twentieth century, Princess Winnaretta Singer-Polignac, the dedicatee of Ravel’s Pavane pour une infante défunte.
-(The American-born princess had commissioned Poulenc’s Concerto for Two Pianos in D Minor, FP 61, in 1932. )
+At Gold and Fizdale’s behest, Poulenc wrote his final piano piece, Élégie (en accords alternés), FP 175, for two pianos, in remembrance of singer and arts patron Marie-Blanche de Polignac, niece by marriage to Princess Winnaretta Singer-Polignac, the dedicatee of Ravel’s Pavane pour une infante défunte, a formative sponsor of Poulenc’s, as well as much French music of the early twentieth century.
+(In 1932 the American-born princess had commissioned Poulenc’s Concerto for Two Pianos in D Minor, FP 61. )

 Britten, Benjamin.
 Letters From a Life: The Selected Letters and Diaries of Benjamin Britten.
 Volume One, 1923-1939.
 University of California Press, 1991.